Mahindra Mojo 300 to feature a new Garnet black colour along with BS 6 update

 Mahindra is all set to introduce the new Mojo 300 ABS BS 6 in India.
 A glimpse of the updated model was shared a few days back in a teaser image posted over company's social media handles.

 As the launch inches near, Mahindra has now provided a clearer view on the bike featuring a new Garnet black colour scheme.
+It will be adorned with a fresh all-black paint scheme featuring bright red paint highlights on the frame and swingarm.
+Save for the new exterior colours, rest of the design details remain as is.

 Similar BikesFind More Bikes